Education in the United States: Affirmative action

-In 2007, Americans stood second only to Canada in the percentage of 35- to 64-year-olds holding at least two-year degrees.
-Among 25- to 34-year-olds, the country stands tenth.
-The nation stands 15 out of 29 rated nations for college completion rates, slightly above Mexico and Turkey.

-A five-year, $14 million study of U.S. adult literacy involving lengthy interviews of U.S. adults, the most comprehensive study of literacy ever commissioned by the U.S. government, was released in September 1993.
-It involved lengthy interviews of over 26,700 adults statistically balanced for age, gender, ethnicity, education level, and location (urban, suburban, or rural) in 12 states across the U.S. and was designed to represent the U.S. population as a whole.
-This government study showed that 21% to 23% of adult Americans were not "able to locate information in text", could not "make low-level inferences using printed materials", and were unable to "integrate easily identifiable pieces of information."

-The U.S. Department of Education's 2003 statistics indicated that 14% of the population—or 32 million adults—had very low literacy skills.
-Statistics were similar in 2013.
-In 2015, only 37% of students were able to read at a proficient level, a level which has barely changed since the 1990s.

-In addition to its economic impact, social science provides evidence that the level of educational attainment of a community also has quantifiable impacts on many aspects of well-being, including life expectancy, low birthweight rates, crime, and political engagement.

 Behavior

-A 2011 study found that students who were expelled were three times as likely to become involved with the juvenile justice system the following school year.

 Corporal punishment

-The United States is one of the very few developed countries where corporal punishment is officially permitted and practiced in its public schools.
-Although the practice has been banned in an increasing number of states beginning in the 1970s, in 2023 only 31 out of 50 states have this ban and the remaining 19 states do not.
+The United States is one of the very few developed countries where corporal punishment is legal in its public schools.
+Although the practice has been banned in an increasing number of states beginning in the 1970s, in 2024 only 33 out of 50 states have this ban and the remaining 17 states do not.
 The punishment virtually always consists of spanking the buttocks of a student with a paddle in a punishment known as "paddling."
 Students can be physically punished from kindergarten to the end of high school, meaning that even adults who have reached the age of majority are sometimes spanked by school officials.

-Although uncommon relative to the overall U.S. student population, more than 167,000 students were paddled in the 2011–2012 school year in American public schools.
+Although extremely rare relative to the overall U.S. student population, more than 167,000 students were paddled in the 2011–2012 school year in American public schools.
 Virtually all paddling in public schools occurs in the Southern United States, however, with 70% of paddled students living in just five states: Mississippi, Texas, Alabama, Arkansas, and Georgia.
 The practice has been on a steady decline in American schools.